zivmax/cs132-elevator/doc/specification/specification.md

 <img src="./imgs/GUIs/panel.png" width="400"/>
 </div>

-### S5 Dispatcher Implementation
+### S5 Animation Implementation

+The system will visually mimic elevator movement and door operations in real time, ensuring a smooth and informative user experience.

-#### S5.1 Dispatching Logic
+#### S5.1 Elevator Movement
+- Each elevator’s position is updated in response to requests from the backend or the built-in simulation.

+- The system applies *CSS* transitions to move the `elevator`’s container between floors, adjusting the `bottom` style based on the current floor.
+This approach produces a vertical motion within the elevator shaft.

+#### S5.2 Door Animations
+- The doors on each elevator use *CSS* class toggles—such as `doors-opening`, `doors-closing`, `doors-open`, and `doors-closed` to display a sliding effect.
+- When an open or close command is received, the corresponding class is assigned, triggering a brief animation that visually reflects the door’s transition state.

+### S6 Dispatcher Implementation

-The Dispatcher is responsible for efficiently managing elevator operations throughout the building.
-It handles user requests and assigns them to the most suitable elevator based on estimated service time.
+This section describes how the Dispatcher efficiently manages elevator operations, handling user requests and assigning them to the most suitable elevator based on real-time conditions.

-Key functionalities include:
-- **Request Handling**: Processes various requests including door operations, floor calls, and floor selections
-- **Elevator Assignment**: Assigns the most efficient elevator to service each call request
-- **Target Floor Management**: Adds destination floors to elevator queues and optimizes their sequence
-- **Sequence Optimization**: Reorganizes target floors to minimize travel time based on elevator's current direction
+#### S6.1 Dispatching Logic
+The `Dispatcher` processes various requests—such as door operations, floor calls, and floor selections—and aligns them with the best elevator according to estimated service time.
+It also coordinates the addition and removal of target floors, ensuring each elevator’s travel path remains efficient.

-#### S5.2 Elevator Assignment Strategy
+#### S6.2 Elevator Assignment Strategy
-When a user calls an elevator from a floor:
+When a passenger calls an elevator from a floor:
-1. The dispatcher calculates the estimated service time for each elevator
+1. The `Dispatcher` calculates an estimated service time for each elevator.
-2. The elevator with the shortest estimated time is assigned to handle the request
+2. The `elevator` with the shortest estimated time is assigned to the request.
-3. The target floor is added to the chosen elevator's queue
+3. The requested floor is added to that `elevator`’s queue.
-4. The sequence of target floors is optimized based on the elevator's current direction and position
+4. The sequence of target floors is optimized according to the `elevator`’s current direction and position.

-#### S5.3 Sequence Optimization Strategy
+#### S6.3 Sequence Optimization Strategy
-The target floor sequence optimization follows these principles:
+The `Dispatcher` employs a modified SCAN algorithm (elevator algorithm) to minimize wait times and reduce unnecessary direction changes:
-- For elevators in the state of **MOVING_UP**: Serves floors above the current position first in ascending order, then floors below in ascending order
+- **MOVING_UP**: Serves floors above the current floor first in ascending order, then floors below in ascending order.
-- For elevators in the state of **MOVING_DOWN**: Serves floors below the current position first in descending order, then floors above in ascending order
+- **MOVING_DOWN**: Serves floors below the current floor first in descending order, then floors above in ascending order.
-- For elevators in the state of **IDLE**: Determines the closest floor and starts moving in that direction first, optimizing subsequent stops accordingly
+- **IDLE**: Chooses the nearest floor first, then proceeds through subsequent stops in an optimal sequence.

-This optimization strategy implements a modified version of the SCAN algorithm (elevator algorithm) to minimize wait times and maximize efficiency by reducing unnecessary direction changes.
+### S7 State Update Implementation

+This section will show how each `elevator`’s state is updated in real-time, managing movement progress, door operations, and transitions to ensure they stay in sync with user interactions and operational logic.

+#### S7.1 Timed Movement
+The `Engine` regularly checks each `elevator`’s movement and calculates when a single-floor travel time has elapsed.
+It updates the `elevator`’s current floor accordingly and removes any completed movement requests.
+This keeps the `elevator`’s position and movement status accurate.

+#### S7.2 Door and State Transitions
+- When door operations are requested, the `elevator` transitions from **IDLE** to **DOOR_OPENING** or **DOOR_CLOSING**, then to **DOOR_OPEN** or **DOOR_CLOSED**.
+- If subsequent calls or target floors exist, the elevator switches to **MOVING_UP** or **MOVING_DOWN** until all destinations are served, ultimately returning to **IDLE**.